 Refugees are eligible for any social service and/or financial assistance programs available in the United States.
 However, due to language and cultural barriers, sometimes it is difficult for refugees to access such services.
-The agencies listed below (in alphabetical order) have experience working with refugees and their needs, but please don’t hesitate to refer your clients to specialized services elsewhere as well.
+The agencies listed below have experience working with refugees and their unique needs, but please don’t hesitate to refer your clients to specialized services elsewhere as well.

 ‘Refugee’ is a very specific immigration status.
 Not all immigrants to the United States are eligible for the same services that refugees are.
-If the clients you are working with have other types of immigration status or prefer Spanish language services, a good place to start is The Juan Diego Center.
-The Juan Diego Center provides food assistance, family enrichment, immigration legal assistance, the Latina Resource Center and micro-business training.
+If the clients you are working with have other types of immigration status or prefer Spanish language services, a good place to start is the Latino Center of the Midlands.

 Benson Area Refugee Task Force